LTJG PHILIP D. BRODEUR, USN

 A month before his crash, he was an usher at Lt.
 Francis Paul Cleary’s (’62) wedding.
 Other ushers were also ’62 classmates: Lt.
 James Lucas, Norman Greene, Richard Tanger and William Vogel.

 He was survived by his wife, Denise, and children Nanette and Randy.
 (Information from November 1964 issue of Shipmate.)
-He is buried in Massachusetts.
+Philip is buried in Massachusetts.

 Related Articles